THE YACHT

 Sextant

-Clocks on bulk heads (2, local time)
+Clocks on bulk heads

 Signal flags